lrspeiser/DensityDependentMetricModel/README.md

 Full details and rationale: see docs/dmax_cap.md.
 Combined summary CSV: docs/dmax_sweep_summary.csv.

 ## Reproducibility

+Some tables reference a later run folder for Solar data; both runs use the same paper preset and flags.

 Code and data to reproduce figures are provided; see REPRODUCIBLE.md and docs/next_steps.md for one‑command runs, data DOIs, and exact environment notes.